DienAlex/Reddit-Bot/README.md

 Starring my bot, Totallynotnotabot, I have commented on this [subreddit](https://www.reddit.com/r/BotTown2/) after BotTown has been banned.

 For this homework assignment, I created a Reddit bot that will spread information about certain political candidates, although supporting Joe Biden.
 I have attached three files to this repo.
-The `bot.py` will address the main bot documentation minus the praw.ini file.
+The `bot.py` will address the main bot documentation minus the `praw.ini file`.
 The `spam.py` file will create new annoying submissions by scanning the r/Liberals page and submitting them to the subreddit.
-The `bot copy.py` will cover extra credit 6, commenting on most upvoted comments.
-The last file, `spamvote.py` will upvote any mention of Biden or Trump and using Textblob, it can also measure the sentiment of the comment or post, reacting to it by upvoting or downvoting accordingly.
+The `bot copy.py` will cover extra credit 6, commenting on most upvoted comments.The last file, `spamvote.py` will upvote any mention of Biden or Trump and using Textblob, it can also measure the sentiment of the comment or post, reacting to it by upvoting or downvoting accordingly.

-One of my favorite interactions is [this](https://www.reddit.com/r/BotTown2/comments/r4h90x/comment/hmgn3y3/?utm_source=share&utm_medium=web2x&context=3), where my bot selected the perfect comment for the perfect post.
+One of my favorite interactions is [this](https://www.reddit.com/r/BotTown2/comments/r4h90x/comment/hmgn3y3/?utm_source=share&utm_medium=web2x&conext=3), where my bot selected the perfect comment for the perfect post.
 Attached here:

 <img width="1000" alt="Screen Shot" src='https://github.com/DienAlex/Reddit-Bot/blob/main/Screen%20Shot%202021-11-28%20at%2011.49.02%20PM.png'>